chevere/docs/library/Parameter.md

 The `get` method is used to retrieve an argument "as-is", without type checking.

-In the example below `$argument` must be either casted as boolean or use a doc block annotation to provide type-hint while `$boolean` type gets hinted directly from the function return.
+In the example below `$argument` must be casted as boolean or use a doc block annotation to provide type-hint while `$boolean` type gets hinted directly from the function return.

 ```php
 use Chevere\Parameter\Arguments;